BrianaWynnRevature/Project1/README.md

 ---
 ## License
-This project uses the following license: MIT
+This project uses the following license: MIT_License